- And so, this Christmas season

 - However much of Christmas giving, the real Christmas must be first in the heart.--Unknown

 - I am not alone at all, I thought.
 I was never alone at all.
-And that, of course, is the message of Christmas.--Taylor Caldwell
+And that, of course, is the message of Christmas.
+We are never alone.
+Not when the night is darkest, the wind coldest, the world seemingly most indifferent.
+For this is still the time God chooses.--Taylor Caldwell

 - I heard the bells on Christmas Day